ShKlinkenberg/ShKlinkenberg.github.io/content/publication/clothing-search.md

 image_preview = ""
 math = true
 publication_types = ["1"]
-publication = "In *Computers and Education*, IEEE." publication_short = ""
+publication = "In *Computers and Education*, Springer." publication_short = ""
 selected = true
 title = "Computer adaptive practice of Maths ability using a new item response model for on the fly ability and difficulty estimation"